Fortify your hair with naturally-derived ingredients

-In the case of hair loss or loss of density, we should act on the hair cycle to lengthen it or at least prevent it from disappearing altogether.
-Whether the hair loss is reactionary or progressive, we need to try to stimulate growth again and strengthen the hair.
-If instead you're experiencing a lot of density, you will need a suitable anti-ageing solution that redensifies the hair fibre and provides volume, thickness and texture.
-In any case, you will need a targeted treatment adapted to your hair's needs and to protect it more from external aggressions (pollution, excessive heat, aggressive hair dyes, etc.) so as not to aggravate its condition, as well as to strengthen it.
+If you're experiencing a loss of density, you will need a suitable anti-ageing solution that redensifies the hair fibre and provides volume, thickness and texture.
+In any case, you will need a targeted product adapted to your hair's needs and to protect it more from external aggressions (pollution, excessive heat, aggressive hair dyes, etc.) so as not to aggravate its condition, as well as to strengthen it.

 More than 50 hairs fall out every day, I find lots of them on my pillow or my brush, my hairline is starting to recede.

 Our secret weapon is quinine.
-More specifically, its bark, which botanists have discovered has stimulating and strengthening properties for the body, including the hair.
-We have made it the star ingredient of our thinning hair treatments, combined of course with some expert advice for even greater effectiveness.
+More specifically, its bark, which botanists have discovered has strengthening properties for the body, including the hair.
+We have made it the star ingredient of our anti-hair loss product range, combined of course with some expert advice for even greater effectiveness.
 Need a quinine shot to reboost and strengthen your hair?
 You’ve come to the right place.

 The active ingredients selected by our botanists for natural scalp care.

 Quinquina, a tree native to South America, was brought to Europe in the 17th century.
-Quinine is extracted from its bark and was traditionally used as a tonic and astringent.
+Quinine is extracted from its bark and is traditionally used as a tonic and astringent.

 No, this is an urban myth.
 Wearing hats does not affect your hair growth, which is dependent on well-nourished hair follicles from the inside.
 However, it is advisable to let your scalp breathe from time to time!